-Overall rating for Effective Communication Skills:

-Specific behaviors, training, or experience recommended to improve this rating:
+Overall rating for Effective Communication Skills: Examples of specific behavior that support the rating: Specific behaviors, training, or experience recommended to improve this rating:

 E. Professional competencies demonstrated by the following:

 - Understands and exhibits adherence to federal and state regulations to ensure District service level is in compliance. - Per Board direction, manages the Ferguson Group federal relations contract to ensure that we receive timely notification of grant opportunities and federal legislation that may impact San Juan, and that they facilitate successful interactions with federal agencies.
 Meets with legislators and participates in meetings in Washington, D.C. such as the Sacramento Metro Chamber of Commerce's Cap-to-Cap, the ACWA D.C.
 Conference and targeted trips, to advocate for San Juan's interests. - Maintains knowledge of current industry practices and future trends that may benefit or impact the District's operations.